+5. The LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
+If user consent is provided, then step 7 follows, otherwise no data is collected for this SUPI, i.e. steps 7 and 8 are not performed.

 Editor's note: Further details on user consent for data collection for model training or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.

-6. The LMF request input data for the target UE from NG-RAN.
+6. The LMF request input data for the target UE from NG-RAN as defined in TS 38.455 [15].